 Self-publish in India – eBooks:

-There are several services available to help you publish your eBook for free.
-Smashwords and Draft2Digital are two free services that put your book at various retailers like Kobo, iTunes, Scribd, etc. You just need to upload your file in their publishing tool, fill book details, and hit publish.
+There are several publishing companies and author solutions available to help you self-publish your eBook for free.
+Smashwords and Draft2Digital are two free eBook publishing services that put your book at various retailers like Kobo, iTunes, Scribd, etc. You just need to upload your manuscript file in their publishing tool, fill book details, and hit publish.
 To publish on the Kindle Store, you need to use Kindle Direct Publishing.
 Just create an account on these services, follow their guidelines in formatting and uploading your book, and publish.

 Self-publish in India – Print books: